|

 The three sections – quick overview

-Although there are various parts to a Langstroth the design can be broken into three main zones.
+Although a Langstroth has various parts, the design consists of three main zones.

 1. Boxes